AGREEMENT BY AND BETWEEN

 ARTICLE 21 - MINIMUM TIME

-ARTICLE 22 - RATES OF PAY Effective July 1, 2017 and every July 1st thereafter for the duration of this Agreement, the basic rate of pay for the employees shall be increased as follows:
+ARTICLE 22 - RATES OF PAY Effective April 1, 2013 and every April 1st thereafter for the duration of this Agreement, the basic rate of pay for the employees in each classification shall be increased as follows:

 Year 2 – 2% increase